 - Confirming that water and service size requirements align with what is needed to service the development.
-This is particularly important for new housing (such as duplexes with suites or carriage homes) in existing low-density residential areas where original service connections were designed only for single detached homes. - Developing standards for stormwater management, particularly on smaller lots where parcel coverage could be high and result in increased run-off compared to pre-infill development.
+This is particularly important for new housing (such as duplexes with suites or carriage homes) in existing lowdensity residential areas where original service connections were designed only for single detached homes. - Developing standards for stormwater management, particularly on smaller lots where parcel coverage could be high and result in increased run-off compared to pre-infill development.
 Given some areas of West Kelowna do not have stormwater pipes and others do, it will be important to accommodate varying standards for stormwater management.
-On-site stormwater management can take up a considerable amount of space, which can make infill development less feasible on smaller parcels.
+On-site stormwater management can take up a considerable amount of space, which can make infill development less feasible on small parcels. - Confirming what level of service is expected for off-site works and frontage improvements.